 Questions that can illuminate a candidate’s soft skills, and reveal those who are so health and safety minded.

 - Does the candidate always wear safety gear and take precautions, or is he/she careless?

 - Does a candidate always communicate safety information to staff and team-members?

 By asking questions like these, recruiters can play a bigger role than they think in fostering a safety culture within their organization.
-Learn more about reference checking in the power industry here.
+See how it works in this video.